laelbarlow/amoebae/README.md

         - So, if you wish to search using local query (FASTA) files, copy them to the `resources/local_query_files` directory (in addition to listing their filenames in the queries.csv file).
-        - Importantly, query filenames must start with a query title, which is just the name of the proteins you are searching for.
+        - Importantly, query filenames must start with a query title which is followed by the first underscore.
+This query title is just the name of the proteins you are searching for.
 For example, "AP1beta" for the adaptor protein complex 1 beta subunit.
 Multiple query files can have the same query title, allowing you to search for the same proteins with multiple queries.

 3. Specify an appropriate reference sequence file, to query in reverse searches (this is the second set of searches in reciprocal-best-hit